ElektraInitiative/PermaplanT/doc/usecases/assigned/add_plant_relationships.md

       - Companion
       - Antagonist
       - Neutral
-    - Confidence
-    - A description providing information on the why's and how's.
+    - Notes providing information on the why's and how's.
 - **Alternative scenario:**
   - The user creates a relationship which is only effective for one or more of her selected maps.
     In this case there is no review process.